Yakatabune Light Trails from Eitai Bridge are Beautiful

 - There might be some downtime between boats.
 But don’t fall asleep!
 Early in the evening, it can be difficult to spot them.
 On their outbound journey, they will suddenly appear from under Eitai Bridge.

 - Listen!
-Their engines have a distinctive sound that tells of their approach.
+Their distinctive engine sound tells of their approach.

 - Look behind you, towards Tokyo Skytree.
 You can see a small part of the river.
 Keep an eye on that, and you might spot them.